 Signatories who engaged their external investment managers or GPs during the reporting year can report those efforts in indicator [SO 10].

 For further reference, see Parts 3 and 4 of Investing with SDG outcomes: A five-part framework.

 Other resources See also the PRI's Active Ownership 2.0 guide on improved stewardship practices.

 Logic

 Dependent on [SO 5]

 Gateway to N/A

-Assessment
+Gateway to Assessment N/A

-Not assessed

-dicator ID Dependent on: SO 5 Sto Sub-section ewardship with investees PRI Principle Type of indicator Gateway to: N/A VOLUNTARY TO DISCLOSE - - tise the investees you conduc pative outcomes? t stewardshi p with to take action on sustainability outcomes, including g preventing and The co indicator is based on the reporting requirements o of the Net-Zero o Asset Owners Alliance (NZAOA) and/o r the Net-Zero Asset N Managers Initiative Rankir ng options: 1 = most important, 4 = least important.
-F th o or example, so the most wide- ther stakehol signatories may p -ranging influence Iders. gically important companies in o rioritise the companies in their postore over other companies, policy m [Voluntary free text: medium] ortfolio with nakers, or [Dropdown list] (1) 1 (2) 2 (3) 3 (4) 4 □ (B) We prioritise the companies in our portfolio most significantly connected to sustainability outcomes.
-For example, signatories may engage with at least 20 of their highest-emitting investee companies or with companies in sectors known for widespread poor working conditions. □ Describe how you do this: [Voluntary free text: medium] [As above] 6 6 ertain proport For example, s 5% of finance ompanies op tion of the sustain signatories may e ed emissions in th erating in conflict in our portfolio to ensure that we ability outcomes we are taking a ngage with companies that covereir portfolio or with 100% of portfand high-risk areas.
-[Voluntary free text: medium] ction on. er at least efolio
+Indicato 9 SO 5 Ste Sub-section ewardship with investees PRI Principle Type of indicator Gateway το: N/A VOLUNTARY TO DISCLOSE low does your organisation prioritise the investees you conduct stewardship with to take action on sustainability outcomes, including preventing and nitigating actual and potential negative outcomes?
+The conter (NZAM). t of this indicator r is based on the reporting requirements o of the Net-Zero o Asset Owners Alliance (NZAOA) and/o or the Net-Zero Asset N Managers Initiative Ranking op otions: 1 = most i mportant, 4 = least important. □ (A) We prioritise the most strategically important companies in our portfolio.
+For example, signatories may prioritise the companies in their portfolio with the most wide-ranging influence over other companies, policy makers, or other stakeholders. □ Describe how you do this: [Voluntary free text: medium] ortfolio with nakers, or [Dropdown list] (1) 1 (2) 2 (3) 3 (4) 4 to sus For ex emittii wides tainability outcon cample, signatori ng investee comp oread poor worki nes. es may ei panies or ing condit in our portfolio most significantly ngage with at least 20 of their his with companies in sectors know ions[Voluntary free text: medium] ghest- n for [As above] certaiı For ex 65% c n proportion of the cample, signatorion of financed emiss e sustaina es may ea sions in th n conflict a in our portfolio to ensure that we ability outcomes we are taking a ngage with companies that cove eir portfolio or with 100% of port and high-risk areas.
+[Voluntary free text: medium] ection on. er at least efolio

-(D) Other Describe: [Voluntary free text: medium] [As above]
+□ (D) Other Describe: [Voluntary free text: medium] [As above] -- ------------

 Explanatory notes

-This indicator aims to understand how signatories decide which investees they should focus their stewardship efforts on to make progress on sustainability outcomes.
+Purpose of indicator This indicator aims to understand how signatories decide which investees they should focus their stewardship efforts on to make progress on sustainability outcomes.
 Many signatories are unable to engage with all the investees that are (or could be) causing or contributing to any sustainability outcome.
 As a result, signatories typically have to prioritise which investees they engage with in order to make progress on sustainability outcomes.

-Purpose of indicator It is considered good practice to conduct this prioritisation based on the significance of the investees' (potential) contribution to those outcomes.
-For human rights-related outcomes, it is good practice for signatories to prioritise the investees they focus on based on the concept of severity by assessing the scale of the outcome (on an individual's or group's right(s)), its scope (number of individuals affected), and its irremediable character (any limits on the ability to restore those affected to a situation at least equivalent to their previous situation).
+It is considered good practice to conduct this prioritisation based on the significance of the investees' (potential) contribution to those outcomes.
+For human rights-related outcomes,

+it is good practice for signatories to prioritise the investees they focus on based on the concept of severity by assessing the scale of the outcome (on an individual's or group's right(s)), its scope (number of individuals affected), and its irremediable character (any limits on the ability to restore those affected to a situation at least equivalent to their previous situation).

 Additional reporting guidance Responses to this indicator can refer to individual and/or collaborative stewardship with investees.

-Other reserves For further reference, see Parts 3 and 4 of Investing with SDG outcomes: A five-part framework.
+Other recourses For further reference, see Parts 3 and 4 of Investing with SDG outcomes: A five-part framework.

 Other resources See also the PRI's Active Ownership 2.0 guide on improved engagement and stewardship by signatories.

 Logic

 Dependent on [SO 5]

 Gateway to N/A

 Assessment

 Not assessed